 - Uppers – were more durable than anticipated and held up fine for my everyday needs.

 Challenger ATR 5 Cons

 Men’s EVO Speedgoat Pros

-I switched to the Men's EVO Speedgoat shoe in size 9.5.
-The toe box is roomy, and the heel of the shoe is snugger than the Challenger.
+I switched to the Men’s EVO Speedgoat shoe in size 9.5.
+The toe box is roomy, and the shoe heel is snugger than the Challenger.

-I'll be completing a review of the EVO Speedgoat.
-If you subscribe to this blog on the Home page, you will receive all new posts.
+I’ll be completing a review of the EVO Speedgoat.
+You will receive all new posts if you subscribe to this blog on the Home page.

 - Tread – The tread is much more “sticky” on the EVO Speedgoat than on the Challenger.
-The EVO Speedgoat has a 5mm lug compared to the Challenger's 4mm lug, along with a slightly smaller drop.
-This, combined with the Vibram sole and smaller lug strip down the shoe's middle, offers noticeably more stability and traction.
+In addition, the EVO Speedgoat has a 5mm lug compared to the Challenger’s 4mm lug, along with a slightly smaller drop.
+This, combined with the Vibram sole and a smaller lug strip down the shoe’s middle, offers more stability and traction.

-- Comfort – The Men's EVO Speedgoat is a comfortable shoe.
-I've now used it on east coast terrain and Utah's Canyonlands and have had no hotspots or foot fatigue.
+- Comfort – The Men’s EVO Speedgoat is a comfortable shoe.
+I’ve used it on east coast terrain and Utah’s Canyonlands and have had no hot spots or foot fatigue.

 - Durability – The upper on the EVO Speedgoat is much more durable than the Challenger and provides a tighter fit.

 EVO Speedgoat Cons

 - Like the Challengers, these are expensive shoes, and unfortunately, they also seem to not go on sale until the new version is released.

-- Colors – This is not important, but the color selection does not appeal to me, and the women's shoe is not much better.
+- Colors – This is unimportant, but the color selection does not appeal to me, and the women’s shoe is not much better.